Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 SS1_Scenario1_Directed_ZIPLPCM_A[sample(length(SS1_Scenario1_Directed_ZIPLPCM$z),20)] <- sample(1:5,20,replace=TRUE)
 ```

-Once we stored the simulated network, we can reload the data again following the code below.
+Once we stored the simulated network, we can reload the data again following the code:

 ``` r
 SS1_Scenario1_Directed_ZIPLPCM <-